searlsco/searls-auth/README.md

 When a login/verification redirects to another cookie domain, you can also append an SSO token by setting `config.cross_domain_sso_token_generator` (defaults to `nil`).
 The token param name defaults to `"sso_token"` (override via `config.cross_domain_sso_token_param_name`).

+### Multi-domain logout bounce

+The engine provides `searls_auth.logout_path`, which clears the current session on the current host.

+If your app uses multiple cookie domains, the engine cannot clear the other domain’s session cookie.
+The simplest approach is to implement logout in your host app and “bounce” through the other domain(s), clearing each cookie in turn.

+If you mount the engine at `/`, you can shadow its `/logout` route by defining your own `get "/logout"` route before the `mount` line.
+Your controller can call `Searls::Auth::ResetsSession.new.reset(self, except_for: [...])` and then redirect to your other domain’s logout endpoint with a `return_to` back to your primary domain.

 ## Use it

 Of course, having a user be "logged in" or not doesn't mean anything if your application doesn't do anything with the knowledge.
 Users that are logged in will have `session[:user_id]` set to the value of the logged-in user's ID.
 Logged out users won't have anything set to `session[:user_id]`.
 What you do with that is your job, not this gem.
 (Wait, after 20 years does this mean I finally understand the difference between authentication and authorization?
 Better late than never.)